rmit-s3570641-yingzhi-lu/code-test/README.md

 ```

 ## To DOs
-1. Integration Test is not working properly, still needs further troubleshooting about the database connection in docker container
+1. Integration Test is not working properly, need to fix
 1. Implement logging machanism
 1. Implement a better error handling machanism
 1. Implement API middleware to validate the JWT token for all the protected endpoints